WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 cache without losing the original URLs?
 Putting lists in dictionary fields is more complex than {{?I-D.ietf-httpbis-header-structure}} allows, so they're single items for now.

-Should "validityUrl" be signed or optionally signed so that an exchange's author can prevent an intermediate from removing it, which would prevent clients from sharing the exchange among themselves without going back to the intermeidate?

 ## Significant headers of an exchange ## {#significant-headers}